 Market differentiation: The missing middle in the cocoa sector

-11.50 The missing middle: stretching the market for cocoa products….
+11.50 Stretching the market for cocoa products?

 14.00 The consumer at the helm?

 · Impact: Reaching more or focussing on the few?

 Debaters: Phillipp Kauffmann (CEO, Original Beans), Bart van der Linden (WCF) invited

 · Information: How to correctly inform the consumer?

 Debaters: Lars Saquero Moller (CEO, Ingemann, Nicaragua) and Frank Mechielsen (Oxfam Novib)

 Moderator: Anna Laven (Royal Tropical Institute – KIT)

 15.30 Progress on sustainability: The cocoa Barometer - Keynote